jack-whatley/lc-terminal-slots/README.md

 # Lethal Company Terminal Slots
 A simple mod that adds different types of gambling to the Lethal Company terminal.
-There are options to gamble for money, random events (good and bad), and items.
+There are options to gamble for money, (coming soon) random events (good and bad), (coming soon) and items.

 ### Versions
 - v0.0.2